Curioisty/Tensegrity-hydrogel/README.md

 # Tensegrity-hydrogel
-Thsi is a LAMMPS code for Tensegrity-hydrogel
+This is a LAMMPS code for Tensegrity-hydrogel

 start from step0 with LAMMPS